 Sometimes it’s because the pictures aren’t that great.

-Sometimes I need to tweak the recipe.
+Sometimes I still need to tweak the recipe.

-Some times it’s because there’s no amount of tweaking that will make it taste good and I didn’t figure that out until I had taken 95 pictures of it.
+Still others there’s no amount of tweaking that will make it taste good and I didn’t figure that out until I had taken 95 pictures of it.

 And then sometimes, good recipes I meant to post get lost in the shuffle.
 This recipe is one of those.